Global-Policy-Lab/.github/profile/README.md

 # Global Policy Lab GitHub
-Note that while many Global Policy Lab repositories are hosted under the organization, there are also many repositories that are hosted under individual accounts.
-For this reason, code for specific projects is hyperlinked below:
+Note that while many Global Policy Lab (GPL) repositories are hosted under our organization account, there are also many repositories that are hosted under individual accounts.
+For this reason, code for specific projects is hyperlinked below.

-## Contributing to our code base
-We encourage those people using our code to make contributions to our codebases.
-While some code must persist unchanged for replication purposes, other code bases are designed to be continuously expanded.
 For questions, contact Luke Sherman via lsherman@berkeley.edu.

+We divide our code into two sections: (1) Code-based tools and packages for general and (2) Replication code for research projects.
+The former is designed to be continuously improved and updated, while the latter is not.

+## Code-based tools and packages
+Code-based tools and packages are designed for general use in the research community.
+We encourage researchers using our code-based tools and packages to make contributions via pull request.
+For questions, contact Luke Sherman via lsherman@berkeley.edu.

+- Cider - Python package for poverty prediction and targeting with mobile phone metadata.
+[Code available](https://github.com/Global-Policy-Lab/cider).
+[Documentation available](https://global-policy-lab.github.io/cider-documentation/intro.html).
+See also [Aiken et al, 2022](https://www.nature.com/articles/s41586-022-04484-9).

+- SFD - R code for for computing the spatial first differences (SFD) estimator.
+SFD is a research design that exploits the spatial structure of the data to address unobservable heterogeneity in cross section.
+[Code available](https://github.com/Global-Policy-Lab/cider).
+See also [Druckenmiller and Hsiang, 2018](https://www.nber.org/papers/w25177).

-## Projects with replication code
+## Replication code for research projects
+Research project code must persist for replication purposes.
+It will not typically be updated following the publication of the corresponding research paper.

 #### 2023
 - Sherman et al (2023).
 Global High Resolution Estimates of the Human Development Index using Satellite Imagery and Machine Learning. [_NBER Working Paper_](https://www.nber.org/papers/w31044).
 [Code available](https://github.com/lukesherman/hdi_downscaling_mosaiks).
 [Data available](mosaiks.org/hdi).